crowleyyy/Database-for-Titan-Rquipment-Repair/README.md

   - `tracking_number`
   - `shipping_status`

-The `Shipping` table stores shipping details for equipment.
-It includes the following columns:

-- `shipping_id`: A unique identifier for each shipping entry.
+## Stored Procedures

+The database includes the following stored procedures for inserting data into the respective tables:

+### InsertEquipment

+This stored procedure allows you to insert equipment information into the `Equipment` table.
+It takes the following parameters:
+- `p_SerialNumber`: The serial number of the equipment.
+- `p_LastServiceDate`: The date of the last service.
+- `p_LastServiceDone`: Details about the last service performed.
+- `p_NextPNMDate`: The next planned maintenance date.
+- `p_NeedsParts`: Indicates if parts are needed ("True", "False", or "Part ordered").
+- `p_PartName`: The name of the required parts.
+- `p_PartsArrived`: Indicates if parts have arrived ("True", "False", or "N/A").
+- `p_LocationID`: The ID of the location associated with the equipment.

+### InsertLocation

+This stored procedure allows you to insert location information into the `Location` table.
+It takes the following parameters:
+- `p_Name`: The name of the location.
+- `p_Address`: The address of the location.
+- `p_PhoneNumber`: The phone number of the location.

+### InsertServiceHistory

+This stored procedure allows you to insert service history information into the `ServiceHistory` table.
+It takes the following parameters:
+- `p_EquipmentSerialNumber`: The serial number of the equipment.
+- `p_ServiceDate`: The date of the service.
+- `p_ServiceType`: The type of service performed.
+- `p_ServiceDescription`: A description of the service.
+- `p_ServiceNotes`: Additional notes about the service.

+### InsertShipping

+This stored procedure allows you to insert shipping information into the `Shipping` table.
+It takes the following parameters:
-- `equipment_serial_number`: A foreign key referencing the serial number of the equipment from the `Equipment` table.
+- `p_EquipmentSerialNumber`: The serial number of the equipment.
-- `shipping_date`: The date when the equipment was shipped.
+- `p_ShippingDate`: The date of the shipment.
-- `shipping_from`: A foreign key referencing the location from the `Location` table where the equipment was shipped from.
+- `p_ShippingFrom`: The ID of the location from where the equipment was shipped.
-- `shipping_method`: The method used for shipping.
+- `p_ShippingMethod`: The shipping method used.
-- `tracking_number`: The tracking number associated with the shipment.
+- `p_TrackingNumber`: The tracking number associated with the shipment.
-- `shipping_status`: The status of the shipment.
+- `p_ShippingStatus`: The status of the shipment.

-Please note that this project is a work in progress, and the database structure may change in future iterations.
-We are continuously refining and improving the database to better serve the needs of Titan Equipment Repair.

-Each entry in the `Equipment` table is associated with a specific `location_id` from the `Location` table for future workflow.
+Please note that these stored procedures provide a convenient way to insert data into the respective tables, helping streamline the data entry process.

 ## Contributing